DominikDoom/a1111-sd-webui-tagcomplete/README.md

 <details>
 <summary>Lora / Lyco trigger word insertion</summary>

-See [the detailed readme section](#lora--lyco-trigger-word-completion) for more info
+See [the detailed readme section](#lora--lyco-trigger-word-completion) for more info.

 Selects the mode to use for Lora / Lyco trigger word insertion.
 Needs the [model-keyword](https://github.com/mix1009/model-keyword/) extension to be installed, else it will do nothing.